rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 - *Restore*: this option is only available for synchronize- and snapshot tasks where *the destination* is located on a *remote server*
 - *Verify remote*: this option is only available for synchronize tasks where *the destination* is located on a *remote server*

-#### The Calendar

-A note about the Calendar and schedule of actions.
-There are limitations of how the scheduler works due to how the Timer library is developed.
-Refer to the blog *Timer and Calendar* for more detailed info about the Timer.

-Its primary function is to automate selected synchronization of tasks as long as RsyncUI is alive and you are logged in.
-It *may* prove useful for users who require scheduled  synchronization of data during work.
-RsyncUI may be minimized or not the active window and the timer will still work.
-But if you leave your Mac and it goes to sleep, the timer will *not work*.

-{{< alert >}}

-The scheduler is implemented by using the Timer library, quote Apple: *"A timer that fires after a certain time interval has elapsed, sending a specified message to a target object."*

-{{< /alert >}}

-The timer has a strong reference to the run loop on the main thread.
-That also means that if the application goes to sleep, so does the run loop.
-And the timer is only active as long as RsyncUI is active.